The role of the Academic and Information Technology Council is to:

 In addition to its specific responsibilities listed in the Academic and Information Technology Council’s role statement and the work of subcommittees if such exist, the Faculty Senate Executive Board charges the AITC to consider, as a committee of the whole or through the appropriate subcommittee or task force, the following issues:

-- Work with existing campus groups and offices to examine and monitor the Webmail Plus replacement initiative.
+- Work with existing campus groups and offices to examine and monitor W-Exchange.

-- Work with existing campus groups and offices to examine and monitor the WMU website renovation initiative.
+- Work with existing campus groups and offices to examine and monitor the WMU website and address improvements in the search function.

-The AITC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2016-17 academic year, no later than June 30, 2016.
+The AITC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.